Mohamed Farsi: Columbus Crew

+Reserve team

 In March 2022, Columbus Crew 2 of MLS Next Pro announced they had signed Farsi ahead of their inaugural season.
 He made his debut in the club's first match against Inter Miami CF II on 26 March.
-On 18 June, he signed a short-term loan with the Columbus Crew first team in Major League Soccer for their match against Charlotte FC, in which he appeared as a substitute.
+He scored a brace against FC Cincinnati 2 in the final game of the regular season, and won the MLS Next Pro Cup at the conclusion of the playoffs.
 At the end of the season, he was named to the MLS Next Pro Best XI.

+First team

-In July 2022, he signed a first team contract with the Columbus Crew, and appeared in seven games, all of them as second half substitutions.
+On 18 June 2022, he signed a short-term loan with the Columbus Crew first team in Major League Soccer for their match against Charlotte FC, in which he appeared as a substitute.
+He signed a first team contract with the Columbus Crew in July, and appeared in seven games, all of them as second half substitutions.

-Farsi scored his first goal for Columbus on 26 April 2023, in a U.S. Open Cup match against Indy Eleven.
+Farsi was a regular starter for Columbus during 2023, playing as a right wing-back.
+He scored his first goal for Columbus on 26 April 2023, in a U.S. Open Cup match against Indy Eleven.

-Farsi was a regular starter for Columbus during 2023.
 On 9 December, he played 86 minutes in MLS Cup 2023, helping Columbus win its third league championship.
 In February 2024 Farsi signed a contract extension through the 2027 season, with a club option for 2028.
 He scored his first league goal for Columbus on 9 March 2024, against the Chicago Fire in the 10th minute of second half stoppage time.
+At the conclusion of the 2024 season, Farsi made 40 total appearances across all competitions, including all five games en route to winning the Leagues Cup.
+During the 2025 season, he scored his only goal of the year in a 1–0 win at home versus the Philadelphia Union on 29 June.
+At the beginning of July, Farsi suffered an injury that was initially considered day-to-day.
+After suffering a setback in his recovery, he underwent surgery for a sports hernia on 24 September which kept him out for the remainder of the year.

 International career

-Youth and Futsal
+Youth and futsal

 Before starting his professional career, Farsi was a prominent member of the Canadian futsal team, winning the Canadian Futsal Player of the Year award for 2020.
 He would go on to be involved in the 2020 Olympic football qualifiers with the Canada under-23s after initially being named a back up to the team.

 Senior

-Eligible for both Algeria and Canada, Farsi confirmed he had declined an invitation to Canada's preliminary rosters ahead of the 2023 CONCACAF Nations League Finals and the 2023 CONCACAF Gold Cup, adding that he was not ready to decide his international future.
+Eligible for Algeria and Canada, Farsi confirmed he had declined an invitation to Canada's preliminary rosters ahead of the 2023 CONCACAF Nations League Finals and the 2023 CONCACAF Gold Cup, adding that he was not ready to decide his international future.

 On 29 August 2024, Farsi was called up by Algeria to represent the nation in their two 2025 AFCON Qualifiers against Equatorial Guinea and Liberia, ultimately concluding that he has decided to represent Algeria.
 Farsi debuted on 10 September 2024 against Liberia.